aws-samples/sample-serverless-digital-asset-payments/README.md

 ### Clone the Repository and Install Dependencies

-Use the following code to clone the GitHub repo and install dependencies:
+Run the following commands to clone the GitHub repo and install dependencies:

 ```bash
 git clone git@github.com:aws-samples/sample-serverless-digital-asset-payments.git && cd sample-serverless-digital-asset-payments